Ductless Air Conditioners Improve Indoor Air Quality and Control Humidity

 Because of the way a ductless air conditioner works, with the contained refrigerant absorbing the indoor-air’s heat thereby reducing the temperature, the air becomes less capable of holding moisture.
 The moisture that remains is transferred to the unit’s condensate.
 This process allows your home’s humidity to be controlled and reduced.
 No more condensation on windows.
 Additionally, the less humidity in a home’s air, the less pathogens that can exist in it, contributing to illness and allergies.
 Controlling your home’s humidity is actually yet another avenue to improving its IAQ.

-While our homes are becoming more and more airtight due to improved construction methods, the trapped pollutants and contaminants within are contributing to our overall wellness.
+While our homes are becoming more and more airtight due to improved construction methods, the trapped pollutants and contaminants within are contributing to our overall health.
 The most direct response to this issue is improved IAQ.
 A ductless air conditioner can be a wonderful way to support IAQ’s improvement simply via not having ductwork involved in the process and controlling your home’s humidity.
-Contact any one of our highly trained technicians at Scottsdale Air to discuss your current ductless air conditioner or if you’re considering installing one in your home.
+Contact any one of our highly trained technicians at Scottsdale Air Heating & Cooling to discuss your current ductless air conditioner or if you’re considering installing one in your home.

 Call Us at 480-467-3586